center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/detectionquality.rst

 substantially change how the behavior is implemented or abandon the technique altogether.

-The :doc:`Summiting Levels <Summiting Levels>` provide a framework for describing this progression. :doc:`Combining Observables
+The :ref:`Summiting Levels <Summiting Levels>` provide a framework for describing this progression. :ref:`Combining Observables
 <combiningobservables>` explains how multiple observables contribute to the
 robustness of a detection.

-For a worked example of applying the methodology to an analytic, see :doc:`Scoring Detection Robustness <scoring analytic>`.
+For a worked example of applying the methodology to an analytic, see :ref:`Scoring Detection Robustness <scoring analytic>`.

 Precision